jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Purrodaemon.md

 RacialMods:
 Languages: Abyssal, Draconic, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Weapon Steep (Su): >
-SpecialAbilities: Weapon Steep (Su) A purrodaemon can sheathe a weapon in its flesh as a swift action.
+    A purrodaemon can sheathe a weapon in its flesh as a swift action.
 This does no damage to the daemon.
 If a weapon remains sheathed in its body for at least 24 hours, the weapon absorbs some of its essence and gains magical enhancements.
 A purrodaemon can have up to a dozen weapons lodged in its body at a time, but only one can possess magical enhancements at a time.
 The total enhancements cannot exceed a +4 effective enhancement-most purrodaemons opt to create +2 wounding weapons in this manner.
 A weapon's enhancements vanish as soon as the purrodaemon dies or releases the weapon.
 A purrodaemon gains Weapon Focus and Improved Critical as bonus feats as long as it wields a weapon benefiting from its weapon steep ability.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: